Amoebophrya: Amoebophrya strains

+Some proper species have been named as well, for example Amoebophrya cerati.

 Infection process

 During its lifespan, Amoebophrya alternates between a free-swimming asexual reproductive stage called the dinospore, and a multinuclear growth phase within the host called the trophont stage.
 A dinospore will attach to the host (biology) cell's outer surface, then enter the cytosol.
 Most infections proceed within the nucleus, though some are confined to the cytoplasm.
 Within ten minutes, the parasite arrives at the host's nuclear envelope and significantly increases in size during the next twenty-four hours.
 Hosts infected by certain strains of Amoebophrya such as Amoebophrya ceratii are unable to reproduce before the parasite completes its life cycle and kills the host.
 It will continue to increase in size through nuclear divisions without the need for cytokinesis, resulting in a beehive-like appearance within the host.
 After killing the host, Amoebophrya grows to become mobile and wormlike, but soon separates into dinospores.
 These new dinospores then have a short period of time in which to find new hosts, as their survival time in water is meager.
 The aquatic environment can greatly affect the success of Amoebophrya, as a nutrient environment can influence its reproductive ability as well as its offspring's infectivity.